This Mango Dragonfruit Refresher is JUST like the version at Starbucks, and the ingredients are easier to find than you think!

 Instructions

-- Add dragonfruit (either freeze-dried or fresh) and dragonfruit powder to the bottom of a tall glass, then add ice.
-Add in grape juice, mango juice and lemonade.
+- Add freeze-dried dragonfruit pieces to the bottom of a tall glass, then add ice.
+Add in grape juice, mango juice and dragonfruit syrup.
 Stir well, then serve and enjoy!

 - To make it a dragon drink, add 1/4 cup coconut milk then serve and enjoy.